Ahead of Modi's Berlin visit, Germany insists on India's FTA talk with EU

 for building high speed railways.

-and will inaugurate the Indo-German business forum to be attended by top German industrialists.
+The PM will also inaugurate the Indo-German business forum to be attended by top German industrialists.
 Ney said Germany

 appreciated Indian government’s efforts towards ensuring ‘ease of doing business’.
 The German Ambassador said German companies have invested Rs 53,000 crore in India